wborgeaud/ecfft-bn254/README.md

 ### BLS12-381

-The base field of the BLS12-381 curve is also supported, albeit only for polynomials up to degree 2048 for now.
-Higher degrees should soon be supported.
+The base field of the BLS12-381 curve is also supported, also for degrees up to `2^14`.
+Credits to [Youssef El Housni](https://github.com/yelhousni) for [finding a curve with 2-adicity 14](https://ethresear.ch/t/bw6-over-bls12-381/10321/4).

 ### Precomputations